 ”Emerging markets are difficult geographies for institutional investors to deploy capital into for a variety of reasons.
 However, if the largest asset owners are not provided with investible pathways into these markets, we simply will not achieve our climate targets as a global community, regardless of how much capital flows into North America and Europe in this sector,” says Peter Davidson, CEO of Aligned Intermediary.
 “The CFP provides one such pathway”

-The AI team designed the initial partnership and vehicle structure with inputs from over 60 investors, fund managers, project developers, development finance institutions, governments, and foundations, with support from the William and Flora Hewlett Foundation, David and Lucile Packard Foundation, and the John D. and Catherine T. MacArthur Foundation.
-Convergence’s grant funding will allow AI to continue building on the progress made over the past year in the feasibility stage of the fund’s design - by playing a lead coordination role to ensure the fund achieves its climate, capital mobilization, and investor-alignment objectives.
+The ACC team designed the initial partnership and vehicle structure with inputs from over 60 investors, fund managers, project developers, development finance institutions, governments, and foundations, with support from the William and Flora Hewlett Foundation, David and Lucile Packard Foundation, and the John D. and Catherine T. MacArthur Foundation.
+Convergence’s grant funding will allow ACC to continue building on the progress made over the past year in the feasibility stage of the fund’s design - by playing a lead coordination role to ensure the fund achieves its climate, capital mobilization, and investor-alignment objectives.

 “What makes this partnership unprecedented?
 It’s size for one, but what really got our attention was the presence of a major asset manager like BlackRock,” says Joan Larrea, CEO of Convergence.
 “This signals to us that blended finance is no longer niche and that the heavyweights are adopting it as a structuring tool for entering challenging sectors and markets.”

 The fund aims to utilize concessionary capital to mobilize and deploy a multiple of institutional capital.
 Concessionary investors will take catalytic positions in the fund to crowd in institutional investors.